beagle.wiki

 Do dogs suffer in the laboratory?

-Data from the latest Home Office Annual Statistics collection for 2022, tabs 3 onwards of the data tables (link opens an .ods file)
+Data from the latest Home Office Annual Statistics collection for 2023, tabs 3 onwards of the data tables (link opens an .ods file)

 Are dogs used to supply blood products?

 An average of 50 dogs per year will be used to supply blood.
-This is used for several purposes including fundamental research, calibrating assays, transfusions for pets, diagnostic tests for pets, researching dog diseases and formulating pet medicines.
+This is used for several purposes including fundamental research, calibrating assays, transfusions for pets, researching dog diseases and formulating pet medicines.
 There is a chronic shortage of human blood for research and the UK’s 9 million pet dogs drive demand for veterinary tests and products.
 Some of this demand can be met through the voluntary donation of blood at dog blood banks, but this supply is limited and blood products often do not last long outside of a living body (1-2 days).
 Two types of bleeding can be allowed, one where dogs give small amounts of blood and another where the dogs are placed under terminal general anaesthesia and all of their blood is collected.
 Large amounts of blood taken from an individual dog prevents the need for many small collections involving lots of dogs.

 Are there alternatives to dogs?

 Alternatives are not yet at the point where they can be safely used.
 However huge improvements have been made in recent years to both Non-Animal Technologies (NATS) and New Approach Methodologies (NAMs), which are the NATs concerned with answering regulatory questions.
-The extent to which methods avoiding live animal use can be used as of 2024 is patchy - very often a non-animal method can answer only part of a multi-faceted question.
+The extent to which methods avoiding live animal use can be used as of 2025 is patchy - very often a non-animal method can answer only part of a multi-faceted question.
 Hence, the focus of much current alternatives investment is filling in the gaps.

 The UK has a NAMs roadmap first introduced in 2015 that sketches out how to support the development, validation and uptake of NAMs, and many departments and agencies have their own sub-map like this one for the Food Standards Agency.